Noreen Rice: Life

-In 1963 she went to the USA to exhibit and she had to be persuaded to find time to meet President Kennedy.
-This was three weeks before he was killed in Dallas.
-In 1967 she was in Paris leaning lithography where she married the German contemporary artist Haim Kern.
-Their child Tristran was born and the marriage soon ended and Rice left for Switzerland.

-She married again after she returned to Ireland to live at Fermanagh.
-They had a daughter who was named Trasna ans she exhbited twice in Belfast.
+In 1963 she was part of a delegation of 30 artists invited to represent Ireland on a cultural exchange to the United States where they exhibited in Washington DC and New York.
+She had to be persuaded by Gerard Dillon and George Campbell to meet John F Kennedy at the White House at the end of the tour.
+Pleased that she did, she was struck by his charisma and he was full of talk of his recent trip to Ireland.
+This was three weeks before he was killed in Dallas and Rice, back working in London at the BBC was locked in the newsroom for a week while the story unfolded.

+She became a regular exhibitor in London and Dublin before moving to Paris in 1967 where she married sculptor Haïm Kern in 1970 and took up lithography.
+There she also worked with the American publisher Maria Jolas on works of both James Joyce and Samuel Beckett.
+Their son Tristram was born but the marriage lasted only a few years and Rice left for Geneva with her young son after receiving a bursary from the Swiss Government to study etching.

+Working mostly in pastels and oils, she often drew on Celtic imagery for her dreamy, poetic images.
+Jacques Lassaigne, director of Paris's Museum of Modern Art, said she created "a strange and primitive universe, suspended between two skies... in these figures and symbols... one may read the secret of the silent life patiently reconstructed".

+She returned to Ireland in 1973 to live in Fermanagh.
+She married again in 1977 and had her daughter, Trasna.
+She continued to paint and exhibit in Ireland and held regular residencies in the Tyrone Guthrie Centre Annamakerrig in Co.
+Monaghan.
 In 1997 a large collaboration with Felix Anaut resulted in images of Adam and Eve which was prepared for a Spanish arts festival which was near Zaragosa.
 Another large commission was to decorate the shutters of Pushkin House at Baronscourt for the Duchess of Abercorn in 2005.

 Death and legacy

 Rice died in County Monaghan in 2015 where she had lived for twenty years.
 She had completed her last exhibition in 2009, over fifty years after her first in Hong Kong.
-She had exhibited and she had her work in notable collections including the Unoted Nations.
+She had exhibited and had her work in notable collections including the United Nations.
 She was noted for only creating art when she wanted to, she had never conformed, Aeneas Bonner said in her obituary "Normality was a not a close acquaintance".